thechutrain/git-pair/notes.md

 // Note throws an error that "key does not contain a section" if you try to get something that doesnt exist!

-git config pair.coauthor namehere // adds a new coauthor git config --get-all pair.coauthor // gets all the coauthors git config --unset pair.coauthor nameofpair // removes a single user git config --unset-all pair.coauthor // removes all users
+git config --add pair.coauthor namehere // you need the --add flag in order to not overwrite prev val git config --get-all pair.coauthor // gets all the coauthors git config --unset pair.coauthor nameofpair // removes a single user git config --unset-all pair.coauthor // removes all users